Bahus/easy_cache_async/README.md

 @ecached(..., cache_instance=another_cache)
 ```

-However if you don't use Django, there is cache framework build into
-easy-cache package, it may be used in the same fashion as Django caches:
+However if you don't use Django, there is cache framework built into easy-cache package, it can be used in the same fashion as Django caches:

 ```python
 # Custom cache instance class must implement AbstractCacheInstance interface: